SPIRITUAL LIFE COMMITTEE

 SENIOR QUEST FOR MEANING

-At the January 9 Senior Quest panel, Dr. Alton Wallace mentioned the ASBC Foundation's proposal for scholarships for two lynching victims recently recognized by the City of Alexandria.
+At the January 9, 2023, Senior Quest panel, Dr. Alton Wallace mentioned the ASBC Foundation's proposal for scholarships in memory of two lynching victims recently recognized by the City of Alexandria.
 Click HERE for information and an update on the program.

-Also at the January 9 Senior Quest panel, a visitor mentioned the Episcopal Church's Sacred Ground program.
+Also at the Senior Quest panel on January 9, 2023, a visitor mentioned the Episcopal Church's Sacred Ground program.
 The program is designed to help White people talk to other White people.
 The link to the program is https://www.episcopalchurch.org/sacred-ground/

-The Spiritual Life Committee wants to support the GH mission while helping residents understand the current cultural upheavals over racism.
+The Spiritual Life Committee wants to support the Goodwin Living mission while helping residents understand the current cultural upheavals over racism.
 The Committee and its Senior Quest for Meaning subcommittee continue to offer a number of opportunities to explore the topic of becoming an anti-racist.

 Below are lists of information you may find useful as we learn more about systemic racism and consider our own responses.